CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

            maxPostSize="35728640"/>

 This will increase the max allowable file size for upload.
 Many CIS-CAT Pro Assessor ARF reports will be larger than the default size.

+**Note:** During an import, if you receive an exception related to the maxPostSize limitation, make sure that you use CIS-CAT Pro Dashboard 1.1.9+ and CIS-CAT Pro Assessor V4 4.0.12+ with the property set to compress result XML reports.
+For more details, please refer to the options that are set in the ```config\assessor-cli.properties```.

 Open `/opt/tomcat/bin/catalina.sh` and add the following lines to the top of the file, which will add some environment variables that CIS-CAT Pro Dashboard requires to run.